asiffer/netspot/README.md

 ### Alarms

-When a `SPOT` instance finds an abnormal value, it merely logs it (currently to a file or a socket).
+When a `SPOT` instance finds an abnormal value, it merely logs it (currently to a file or to InfluxDB).

 ## Usage

-This tool is available through a python3 package.
-First I have to understand how to make releases on Gitlab and then I will show you.
+This tool is available through a debian package.
+Next I will show how to implement Counters/Stats and how to use the controller.

 ## Notes

+### Version 1.2

+Bye, bye python...
+Welcome Go!
+The IDS has been reimplemented in `Go` for performances and concurrency reasons.

+A controller (CLI) is also provided so as to manage the NetSpot service.
+I don't know if I will put it in another package later.

 ### Version 1.1